microsoft/garnet/website/docs/getting-started/memory.md

 to control the total memory used by the object store.

 To summarize, the total space occupied by the object store is the sum of:
-* Index size and overflow buckets, as before
+* Object store index size (and overflow buckets), as before
 * `ObjectStoreTotalMemorySize`

-with `ObjectStoreLogMemorySize` used to control the maximum number of records in memory.
+with `ObjectStoreLogMemorySize` used to control the maximum _number_ of records in memory.